FiveElementsLabs/tide-core-v2/README.md

 # Tide Protocol Smart Contracts

 This repository contains the smart contracts for Tide Protocol.
 We used Foundry as a development environment to compile, test, deploy and verify our contracts.
+We used API3 as the source for random number generation.

 ## Documentation